-The scale and speed of transformation needed to change our energy markets, our economy, our legislation, and our behaviour in order to reduce carbon emissions, requires leadership at local, national and global levels.
+The scale and speed of transformation needed to change our energy markets, our economy, our legislation, and our behaviour in order to reduce carbon amissions, requires leadership at local, national and global levels.
 For our part, the Holme Valley Parish Council will:

-- Engage and partner with other organisations to urge local and central government to declare and act on the Climate Emergency to meet the goals of this Climate Emergency Action plan - Support our local community organisations to engage and take action on the Climate Emergency - Report back on our actions and key achievements.
+- Engage and partner with other organisations to organisations desired government to declare and act on the Climate Emergency to meet the goals of this Climate Emergency Action plan - Support our local community organizations to respond and take action on the Climate Emergency. - Report back on our actions and key addevements.